TTS-Walid-Asmar/classNotes/lesson 17 - React Part 5.md

 );
 ```

-With browserHistory implemented, your `<Router>` component knows which *history tracking* stragety to use, making the URL looks significantly better.
+With browserHistory implemented, your `<Router>` component knows which *history tracking* stragety to use, and makes the URL looks significantly better.

 ## Exercise and Homework